quantbo/Lincoln-2nd-Inaugural/zowie.md

 The Cold plums.
 The Hot tamales.

 The THE is the THEE.
+And I bid you adieu.